Exploring Powerful Learning Through Domestic Role Play

 So far, our journey this term has provided amazing opportunities to develop the Characteristics of Effective Learning and support development in all areas of learning.
 Levels of engagement and involvement in that area of provision have been high.
 As our journey continues this term, we intend to very gently enhance provision with items that will stimulate interest whilst following the children’s lead.

 What a fantastic start to the year!
 We love the idea of ‘moving in’ to the domestic role play area as a way of introducing the space and taking ownership of what goes on there.
 What a perfect way to explore children’s real- life experiences.
 As you can see, the domestic role play at Bincombe Valley is a carefully planned continuous provision area where staff are constantly reflecting on how the children’s conversations and interests will shape how the area is enhanced.
 This has already led to lots of powerful and meaningful learning experiences.
 We are already looking forward to hearing how the space develops, Amanda will be keeping us up to date with developments as the year progresses.
 Watch this space!

 Find out more

-For tips and ideas on establishing meaningful and quality domestic role play that remains in place all year, join our twilight webinar live or recorded – Creating Conversations!
+For tips and ideas on establishing meaningful and quality domestic role play that remains in place all year, join our on demand webinar – Creating Conversations!
 Inspire Language through Role Play.